Biden set to meet Afghan leaders as drawdown moves forward - WTMJ

 President Joe Biden is set to meet Friday with top Afghanistan leaders in a show of support for their government amid escalating Taliban violence and as the U.S. speeds up its withdrawal of troops to end America’s longest war.

-Afghan President Ashraf Ghani and Abdullah Abdullah, chair of the High Council for National Reconciliation, were meeting at the Pentagon with Defense Secretary Lloyd Austin before their sit down with Biden at the White House later in the afternoon.
-Ghani also paid a visit on his own to House Speaker Nancy Pelosi.
+Afghan President Ashraf Ghani and Abdullah Abdullah, chair of the High Council for National Reconciliation, met at the Pentagon with Defense Secretary Lloyd Austin before their sit down with Biden at the White House later in the afternoon.
+Ghani also paid a visit on his own to House Speaker Nancy Pelosi, and with Senate Minority Leader Mitch McConnell on Thursday.

-“The decision of President Biden has been a strategic decision,” Ghani told reporters during his visit to the U.S. Capitol.
+“The decision of President Biden has been a strategic decision,” Ghani told reporters during his visit to the U.S. Capitol ahead of meeting with Pelosi.
 “We respect that decision in dealing with the new chapter of our friendship.”

 The Afghan leaders’ visit to Washington comes as the Biden administration is stepping up plans for withdrawal ahead of the president’s Sept.
 11 deadline to end a nearly 20-year old war that has come with a breathtaking enormous cost.